hellicott/IntermediateCSharp/README.md

 [[Back top of *Delegates, events and lambda expressions*]](#delegates-events-and-lambda-expressions)

 ### Events
-Events are very similar to delegates they use the `event` key word.
+Events are very similar to delegates.
+They use the `event` key word.

-Both allow you to multicast.
+Both one difference is that they allow you to multicast:
 ```
 MathsFunction f = Math.Cos;
 f += Math.Sin;
 ```
-Using this function will carry out both the sin and cos, however it will only return the result of the last one *not* chain them together.
+Using this function will carry out both the sin and cos, however it will only return the result of the last one **not** chain them together.
 You would usually use multicasting with functions which have side effects but not return values as you would only get the return of one value.

-If an event hasn't been subscribed to (nothing uses it in a multicast) then its value will be null.
-You should always check for null before raising it to avoid `NullReferenceExceptions`.
-You can do this with an if statement:
+If an event hasn't been subscribed to (nothing uses it in a multicast) then its value will be `null`.
+You should always check for `null` before raising it to avoid a `NullReferenceException`.
+You can do this with an `if` statement:
 ```
 if (Overdrawn != null)
 {
     Overdrawn(this, new BankAccountEventArgs(balance, accountHolder));
 }
 ```
+Or using the syntactic sugar:
 ```
 Overdrawn?.Invoke(this, new BankAccnoutEventArgs(balance, accountHolder));
 ```